elucca/FleetReport/documentation/User_stories.md

 - As game designer or playtester, I want to see the list of ships for a given faction for a quick reference of what ships are available, and their characteristics.
   - Status: Implemented.
 It may be useful to add some basic info (ship type, cost) on the list page.

+- As game designer or playtester, I want to see statistics for a faction in one place, for example the number of ships and characters for the faction.
+  - Status: Implemented in a basic form. (number of ships & command-capable ships

  Non-vital development goals, mainly for later development (i.e. out of scope for the coursework):